-Biotechnology Regulatory Services (BRS) employs four program divisions: Policy Coordination Programs, Environmental Risk Analysis Programs, Regulatory Operations Programs, and Resource Management Programs.
+Biotechnology Regulatory Services (BRS) employs four program divisions: Policy Coordination Programs, Biotechnology Regulatory Analysis Programs, Regulatory Operations Programs, and Resource Management Programs.
 For further information on the responsibilities of these programs and the various branches within them, read the descriptions below.

 Office of the Deputy Administrator

 The Office of the Deputy Administrator provides leadership and direction for biotechnology regulatory activities in APHIS, overseeing each program within BRS.